Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 | 5.
 Provides process-level isolation.                                                   | 5.
 Provides strong isolation with a separate OS.                      |

 ---

-# what is docker lifecycle ?
+# 3.what is docker lifecycle ?
 - In my case, the Docker lifecycle process typically starts with writing a Dockerfile.
 For example, if a developer comes to me with a requirement to containerize an application,

 1. **Write the Dockerfile**: